lse-my472/lse-my472.github.io/index.md

-### Course Description
+### Course description

-This course will cover the principles of digital methods for storing and structuring data, including data types, relational and non-relational database design, and query languages.
+This course will cover the principles of digital methods for collecting, processing, and storing data.
-Students will learn to build, populate, manipulate and query databases based on datasets relevant to their fields of interest.
 The course will also cover workflow management for typical data transformation and cleaning projects, frequently the starting point and most time-consuming part of any data science project.
-This course uses a project-based learning approach towards the study of performance computation and group-based collaboration, essential ingredients of modern data science projects.
+We use a project-based learning approach towards the study of computation and some group-based collaboration, essential ingredients of modern data science work.
+We will also make frequent use of version control and group collaboration tools such as git and GitHub.
-The coverage of data sharing will include key skills in on-line publishing, including the elements of web design, the technical elements of web technologies and web programming, as well as the use of revision-control and group collaboration tools such as GitHub.

-### Objectives

-In this course, we introduce principles and applications of the electronic storage, structuring, manipulation, transformation, extraction, and dissemination of data.
-This includes data types, database design, data base implementation, and data analysis through structured queries.
-Through joining operations, we will also cover the challenges of data linkage and how to combine datasets from different sources.
 We begin by discussing concepts in fundamental data types, and how data is stored and recorded electronically.

-Cloud computing and online collaboration tools forms the second part of this course, along with the tools and technologies that underlie them.
-Students will firstly learn the basics of cloud computing that can serve various purposes such as secure hosting of webpages and web services and on-demand computations for data analysis and then learn how to set up a cloud-computing environment through Amazon Web Services, a popular cloud platform.
-Collaboration and the dissemination and submission of course assignments will use GitHub, the popular code repository and version control system.
-The course also provides in­depth look at various common data-types on the Internet such as various mark­up languages (e.g. HTML and XML) and JSON.
-Students also study the fundamentals of acquisition and management of the data from the Internet through both scraping of websites and accessing APIs of online databases and social network services.
+We continue with an introduction of R markdown and the reshaping of data in R. It follows a discussion of various common data types on the internet such as mark­up languages (e.g. HTML and XML) and JSON.
+Students also study the fundamentals of acquisition and management of data from the internet through both scraping of websites and accessing APIs of online databases and social network services.

-In the third part of the course, we will learn the data management and basic methodology of data analysis.
-We will cover database design, especially relational databases, using substantive examples across a variety of fields.
-Students are introduced to SQL through MySQL, and programming assignments in this unit of the course will be designed to insure that students learn to create, populate and query an SQL database.
-We will introduce NoSQL using MongoDB and the JSON data format for comparison.
+After the reading week, we will learn how to work with unstructured data in the form of text.
+Afterwards we continue with an overview of the principles of exploratory data analysis through data visualization e.g. using R's ggplot2.
+Next, we will cover database design, especially relational databases, using examples across a variety of fields.
+Students are introduced to SQL through MySQL, and programming assignments in this unit of the course will be designed to ensure that students learn to create, populate and query an SQL database.
+We will then introduce NoSQL using MongoDB and the JSON data format for comparison.
 For both types of database, students will be encouraged to work with data relevant to their own interests as they learn to create, populate and query data.
-In the next section of the data section of the course, we will step through a complete workflow including data cleaning and transformation, illustrating many of the practical challenges faced at the outset of any data analysis or data science project.
-The course will be concluded with the discussion of performance issues in computation with the particular focus on parallel computing.

-### Resources

-This class is supported by [DataCamp](https://www.datacamp.com/), the most intuitive learning platform for data science.
-Learn R, Python and SQL the way you learn best through a combination of short expert videos and hands-on-the-keyboard exercises.
-Take over 100+ courses by expert instructors on topics such as importing data, data visualization or machine learning and learn faster through immediate and personalised feedback on every exercise.
+The course will be concluded with a discussion of cloud computing.
+Students will first learn the basics of cloud computing that can serve various purposes such data analysis and then how to set up a cloud computing environment through Amazon Web Services, a popular cloud platform.

 ### Assessment